 Copy editing will also fix mistakes in grammar, spelling, and punctuation.

-Both sorts of editing deal with consistency: line editing corrects minor inconsistencies in the text such as a change in hair colour, while copy editing looks to ensure hyphens or capitals are used consistently, and that the formatting is standard.
+Both sorts of editing deal with consistency: line editing corrects minor inconsistencies in the text such as a change in hair colour, while copy editing looks at formatting and ensures hyphens or capitals are used consistently.

 Editors often learn copy editing and proofreading together, as they deal with almost all the same topics.

 Proofreading is a final check of the text before it is sent for printing and publication.
 A book is thousands of words long, and even when careful editing has been carried out at every stage, some errors may still slip through.
-Proofreading is the last opportunity to catch them, and is by its nature light, not heavy.
+Proofreading is the last opportunity to catch them and is, by its nature, light.

 It’s great when an author is aware of their book’s strengths and weaknesses, and so comes to me with a good idea of where they are in the process and any particular issues they want me to address in the edit.